Crossworlds

 “Find me!” a muffled voice called back.

 “Just a minute,” Ellie said to Amber, and she took off running up the stairs.
 Along the walls in the stairway were framed pictures of Amber and her daughter, most of them from their old house.
-Amber was a young woman with wavy brown hair and smiling brown eyes.
-Her five-year-old daughter Gabrielle was an unusual looking child.
-While her hair was like her mother’s, short, brown, and wavy, her eyes were unlike Amber’s.
+Amber was a young woman with wavy brown hair, and smiling brown eyes.
+She typically wore long dresses, and seemed to Ellie like she belonged in an earlier time period.
+She always wore an emerald pendant around her neck, whether or not it matched her dress.
+Her five-year-old daughter, Gabrielle, was just as unusual.
+While her hair was like her mother’s, short, brown, and wavy, her eyes were unique.
 One was brown, the other blue.
-Ellie only met them a week ago, when they first moved in.
+Ellie only met them a few weeks ago, when they first moved in.
 According to Gabrielle, they moved a lot.

 “Race you!”